mbarquin/slim-dynamic-routing/readme.md

 You can install the component in the following ways:

 * Use the official Github repository (https://github.com/mbarquin/slim-dynamic-router)
-* Use composer : composer require mbarquin/slim-dynamic-router --dev
+* Use composer : composer require mbarquin/slim-dynamic-routing

 Usage